 Step 2: Check out Grad Essentials - Your Orientation & Resource Hub

 Grad Essentials is your one-stop-shop for all resources and information to be successful as a graduate student at Queen's.
 Topics include funding, wellness, people & places on campus, professional development programming, and more!
 Think of it not only as your orientation experience but also as a resource hub you can continue to revisit throughout your graduate degree.
 Grad Essentials is located in OnQ, Queen’s online learning management system.
 To access Grad Essentials, click on Sign In on the Queen’s homepage and then select onQ from the dropdown menu, or follow the instructions for accessing onQ or watch the onQ instructional video.
-Once you’ve accessed onQ, you will see Grad Essentials as one of your courses.
+Once you’ve accessed onQ, you can self-register for Grad Essentials here.

-Step 3: Attend Pre-arrival Webinars & New Student Welcome Reception
+Step 3: Check Out Pre-Arrival Webinar & Register for New Student Welcome Breakfast

 The School of Graduate Studies and Postdoctoral Affairs wants to ensure you are all set to begin your graduate degree.
 Check out our recorded Pre-Arrival webinar for all the information you'll need as a new student.

-If you are coming to campus in September, the Vice-Provost and Dean of the School of Graduate Studies and Postdoctoral Affairs invites you to attend our New Student Welcome reception on September 26 at Grant Hall.
+If you are coming to campus in January, the Vice-Provost and Dean of the School of Graduate Studies and Postdoctoral Affairs invites you to attend our New Student Welcome Breakfast on January 10th, from 9:00 AM - 11:00 AM.
 This event is an opportunity to connect with new students, Queen’s faculty, and leadership and to celebrate the start of this journey for you, so mark your calendars!

 Step 4: Connect with Your Graduate Program & Supervisor